lawrancej/CompilerDesign/textbook/02-lexical-analysis.md

 These values are passed to the next step of the compilation process, and the analyzer will understand them.

-Scanner, also know as Lexical analyzer or Lexer is a program which performs lexical analysis.
-It converts a sequence of characters into a string with a collective meaning following some rules.
-These rules contain identifier, assignment operator, number etc.
-The lexical analyzer takes a source program as input, and produces a stream of tokens as output.

 Source Program -----> Lexical Analyzer ---------> Token stream
                            |